 The trade model is based on historical origin-destination data, between different NUTS3 zones.
 Supply and demand of the different regions are determined based on GDP data.
 Trade relations are modelled with a set of gravity models, so the main determinant of distribution is the distance between the regions and their corresponding GDP.
 The trade model calculates the relations with random effect panel econometric models.
 In the specifications some additional factors were defined that can influence the destination of trade such as EU membership, common or similar language, or Euro as currency.
 The effects of these variables are also determined with panel regressions.
-De de Jong et al. (2016) are also investigate several other estimation methods for the trade model such as fixed effect model, Heckman-selection model, but as they were generally interested in the effect of GDP a random effect type regressions.
-So, the trade model gives an estimation about the sensitivity of trade patterns with respect to the abovementioned variables.
+De de Jong et al. (2016) are also investigate several other estimation methods for the trade model such as fixed effect model, Heckman-selection model, but as they were generally interested in the effect of GDP a random effect model seemed the most suitable estimated method, because of the restrictions imposed in fixed effect type regressions.
+So, the trade model gives an estimation about the sensitivity of trade patterns with respect to the above-mentioned variables.